ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.8.4.
 AWS System Manager Parameter Store

 Passing secrets into an EC2 instance is bad practice because anyone who has access to the meta-data has access to the secrets.

 Parameter store allows for storage of **configuration** and **secrets**

-- Strings
+1. Strings
-- StringList
+2. StringList
-- SecureString
+3. SecureString

 Parameter Store:

 - Can store license codes, database strings, and full configs and passwords.
 - Allows for hierarchies and versioning.
+  - /wordpress/
+    - DBuser
+    - DBpassword
 - Can store plaintext and ciphertext.
-  - This integrates with **kms** to encrypt passwords.
+  - This integrates with **KMS** to encrypt passwords.
+  - Note that permissions to interact with parameter store is *separate* from permissions to interact with KMS.
+You can retrieve data but it remains encrypted unless you specify decryption and you have perms.
 - Allows for public parameters such as the latest AMI parameter to be stored and referenced during EC2 creation
 - Is a public service so any services needs access to the public sphere or to be an AWS public service.
 - Applications, EC2 instances, lambda functions can all request access to parameter store.
 - Tied closely to IAM, can use
   - Long term credentials such as access keys.
   - Short term use of IAM roles.